 The results discussed in this report are best viewed in the context of the overall steelhead abundance trends for the Yakima River basin.
-1617 adult steelhead were enumerated at the Prosser Dam facility managed by YKFP between July 1, 2016 and June 30, 2017 (http://ykfp.org/).
-Thirteen of these were identified as hatchery strays.
+1388 adult steelhead were enumerated at the Prosser Dam facility managed by YKFP between July 1, 2017 and June 30, 2018 (http://ykfp.org/).
+Sixteen of these were identified as hatchery strays-making over 98% of the returning steelhead adults identified at the Prosser fish-way naturally produced in the Yakima basin.

-23 steelhead redds were identified during two passes on Satus Creek between March and June of 2017.
-The largest number of redds were identified in Dry Creek (N=18).
-Only two redds were observed in the mainstem Satus Creek and only one in Logy Creek.
+104 steelhead redds were identified during three passes on Satus Creek between March and June of 2018.
+The largest number of redds were identified in Dry Creek (N=51).
+Only 39 redds were observed in the mainstem Satus Creek and only 12 in Logy Creek.
 One steelhead redd was documented in both Kusshi Creek and Wilson Charley Creeks.
+No Redds were observed in Shinando, Bull, or Mule Dry Creek.